farshadbaharvand/Modern_Ethereum_Whitepaper/article/01-introduction.md

                             +------------------+         +----------------------+

+# Smart Contracts in Ethereum

+Smart contracts in Ethereum are self-executing pieces of code stored on the Ethereum blockchain.
+They automatically enforce and execute the terms of an agreement when predefined conditions are met, without requiring a trusted intermediary.

+---

+## 🔹 Core Characteristics

+- **Deterministic**: A contract will always produce the same output given the same input.
+- **Immutable**: Once deployed, a smart contract's code cannot be changed (though upgradeability patterns exist).
+- **Transparent**: The contract code and its state are publicly accessible on the Ethereum blockchain.
+- **Trustless**: Parties don’t need to trust each other or a central authority; the blockchain enforces the rules.

+---

+## 🔹 Structure and Lifecycle

+1. **Development**: Typically written in [Solidity](https://docs.soliditylang.org/) (a statically-typed, contract-oriented language).
+2. **Compilation**: Compiled to Ethereum Virtual Machine (EVM) bytecode.
+3. **Deployment**: Deployed via a transaction that contains the bytecode and optional constructor arguments.
+4. **Execution**: Invoked by sending transactions to the contract’s address, triggering specific fun

 # Solidity Code Example: Simple Staking Contract
 This is a simplified staking contract to demonstrate the idea of staking ETH.
 In real Ethereum, staking is handled by the protocol itself, not a smart contract, but this example shows the core logic.